cs-open-project/projectsfound/linux/cncf/README.md

 - **[bpfman](https://bpfman.io/)** — An eBPF Manager for Linux and Kubernetes
 - **[Cartography](https://cartography.dev)** — Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view.
 - **[Cedar](https://cedarpolicy.com)** — Cedar is an open source authorization policy language that enables developers to express fine-grained permissions as easy-to-understand policies enforced in their applications, and decouple access control from application logic.
 Cedar is designed to be ergonomic, fast, safe, and analyzable using automated reasoning.
 Cedar's simple and intuitive syntax supports common authorization use-cases with readable policies, naturally expressing concepts from role-based, attribute-based, and relation-based access control models.
 Cedar's policy structure enables authorization requests to be decided quickly.
 Its policy validator uses optional typing to help policy writers avoid mistakes, but not get in their way.
 Cedar's design has been finely balanced to allow for a sound, complete, and decidable logical encoding, which enables precise automated analysis of Cedar policies, e.g., to ensure that policy refactoring preserves existing permissions.
 Cedar's language specification has been formally verified using a theorem prover to satisfy key security properties like "deny trumps allow," and its implementation in Rust undergoes rigorous differential random testing against its formal specification.
 By combining mathematical rigor with developer-friendly design, Cedar offers a practical approach to secure, maintainable authorization for modern applications.
-- **[Confidential Containers](https://confidentialcontainers.org/)** — Confidential Containers is an open source community working to enable cloud native  confidential computing by leveraging Trusted Execution Environments to protect  containers and data.
 - **[ContainerSSH](https://containerssh.io)** — ContainerSSH launches a new container for each SSH connection in Kubernetes, Podman or Docker.
 The user is transparently dropped in the container and the container is removed when the user disconnects.
 Authentication and container configuration are dynamic using webhooks, no system users required.
 - **[Copa](https://project-copacetic.github.io/copacetic/)** — CLI tool for directly patching container image vulnerabilities
 - **[Dex](https://dexidp.io/)**